Users and Roles

 - Predefined Properties: User can create and modify predefined properties

-- Recycle Bin: User has access to recycle bin
+- Recycle Bin: User has access to the recycle bin and see all the deleted elements (even by other users).

 - Redirects: User can create and modify redirects